flutter/website/src/development/platform-integration/android/restore-state-android.md

 changes_, so that the app is ready when the OS signals that it's about to kill the app, giving the app only moments to prepare.

+{{site.alert.secondary}}
+  <strong>Instance state vs long-lived state</strong>
+  When should you use the `RestorationManager` and when should you save state to long term storage?
+  _Instance state_ or
+  (also called _short-term_ or _ephemeral_ state),
+  includes unsubmitted form field values, the currently selected tab, and so on.
+On Android, this is limited to 1 MB and, if the app exceeds this, it crashes with a `TransactionTooLargeException` error in the native code.
+  To learn more about short term and long term state, check out [Differentiate between ephemeral state and app state][state].
+{{site.alert.end}}

+[state]: {{site.url}}/development/data-and-backend/state-mgmt/ephemeral-vs-app

 The `RestorationManager` manages the restoration data, which is serialized to a tree of [`RestorationBucket`][],